issueapp/box-utility/readme.md

 - elasticsearch monitor
 - CI

-It is based on ami-7edc8a14.
+It is based on elasticsearch-monitor AMI: ami-7edc8a14.

 # Getting Started